Special Interest Meetings

 In this session, NOAA’s Integrated Ocean and Coastal Mapping team will provide an overview of the current site and some of its functionality and content.
 The team will then facilitate a discussion among participants about potential improvements to help inform the future of the U.S. Mapping Coordinate site.
 We will look at examples of other mapping coordination tools as well as discuss current mapping coordination challenges that the revamped website will address.
 Attendee feedback will influence the site redesign, and attendees will walk away with a clearer understanding of potential pathways to improve mapping coordination across all stakeholder groups.

-Advancing Science and Service with NOAA’s New Flood Inundation Maps, Economic Data, and the Coastal Inundation Community of Practice
+Advancing Science and Service with NOAA’s New Flood Inundation Maps, Economic Data, and the Coastal Inundation Community of Practice SIM IS FULL

 NOAA scientists are striving to better understand both the flood inundation mapping capabilities and the economic effects of coastal flooding to build resilience and improve delivery of services to the public and businesses.
 This special interest meeting will introduce participants to potential applications of new social science datasets, visualization tools, and the coastal inundation community of practice as a network for continuous engagement.
 First, this session will provide an overview of the real-time flood inundation mapping (FIM) services from the National Weather Service hosted on the new National Water Prediction Service site.
 These maps are event-based, graphic depictions of forecasted flood waters and intended to address the need for flood information for a variety of decision-makers with upcoming expansion to coastal regions.
 Second, we will describe the new Employment in Coastal Inundation Zones dataset and visualization tool rolled out in November 2024.
 Lastly, this session will share an overview of the Coastal Inundation Community of Practice, a national network of practitioners that facilitates peer-to-peer learning, information exchange, and collaborative engagement to advance coastal flooding science, knowledge, and solutions and allows for continued future engagement with NOAA on flooding challenges and gaps.